intellectivelab/docs.intellectivelab.com/_docs/unity-react/configuration/repository-data-providers/sharepoint.md

  - DefaultValue - Identify default content type using format `<ListTitle>/<ContentTypeId>` ```{value:"Documents\Document", name: "Document"}```.
   All available content types for a list could be get from API call: `https://<RootUrl>/_api/lists/getbytitle('<ListTitle>')/ContentTypes?$select=Name,Id`

+## Create document action
+SharePoint content types are unique in the scope of document libraries.
+So content type id value might be different between document libraries.
+Use `*` when configuring resourceType for [Create Action](../actions/create-document.md) when content type is not known in the scope of an action.
+Data provider select "default" document type for a new document.
+Usually it will be `Document` content type for the target document library.

 ## Enterprise Search integration
 Enterprise Search properties mapping maps Enterprise Search ids to SharePoint connector IDs.
 For example: